 - Off-campus and correspondence courses taken during the final semester must be cleared with the Vice President for Academic Affairs, the advisor, the physics chair, and the Registrar. - For all repeated courses, a repeat form must be filed with the Registrar's Office.

-- All courses substituted must be approved through the advisor, the physics chair, and the Vice President for Academic Affairs. - If the student is graduating in absentia, he or she must notify the Vice President for Academic Affairs.
+- Course substitutions must be approved through your advisor, the physics chair, and the Vice President for Academic Affairs. - If you are graduating in absentia, you must notify the Vice President for Academic Affairs.

-2.3 Honors Curriculum
+3.3 Honors Curriculum

 Departmental Honors